rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 Any node sequence, in the context of an outline algorithm, always contains at least one sectioning node.
 Put differently, any node sequence always has a first and a last sectioning node.
-In addition to that, the first node of a node sequence always is a sectioning node.
+In addition to that, the first node of a node sequence is always (treated as) a sectioning node.

 That is, because the node sequence's first node (i.e. the root node) must be treated as a sectioning node.